Choi Jun-yong

-Choi Jun-yong (Korean: 최준용; born April 4, 1994) is a South Korean basketball player for Seoul SK Knights and the South Korean national team.
+Choi Jun-yong (Korean: 최준용; born April 4, 1994) is a South Korean basketball player for Busan KCC Egis and the South Korean national team.
+He has previously also played for the Seoul SK Knights.

 Career

 High school and college career

 Choi attended Kyungbock High School and was classmates with Lee Jong-hyun.
 While at Kyungbock, he, Lee and their senior Moon Seong-gon, were dubbed the "Kyungbock Trio" by rival high school teams for their well-rounded offensive capabilities.
 Moon and Lee went on to Korea University while Choi was recruited by Yonsei University.

 During his senior year, Choi captained Yonsei to a clean sweep of the U-League regular season title and championship and the MBC Cup, the first time since 2005 Yonsei has won it.
 He was also named MVP of the MBC Cup tournament.
 At that time his teammates included future MVP Heo Hoon and future KBL Rookie of the Year Ahn Young-joon.
 He declared eligibility for the 2016 KBL draft.